 "There are currently talks of implementing a $10 patient fee, not covered by any insurance nor government health plans, for those going to their family doctors and those seeking care at the ER.
 What are your views about this idea?"

 "I can understand why such a fee would be introduced.
 This would essentially act as a deterrent fee and make individuals re-consider when is essential to go to the doctor or the hospital and when it is not.
 The healthcare system is definitely under a lot of financial stress, especially as a result of our aging population and the increased need for services.
 There are definitely pros and cons associated with such a policy.

-I do not believe implementing a deterrent fee as means to reducing the stress on the healthcare system is a good idea.
+I do not believe implementing a deterrent fee as a means of reducing the stress on the healthcare system is a good idea.
 We can explore other avenues to reduce the burden on our system.
 For instance, we can educate the general about the appropriate use of healthcare services and when it is required to seek out help from doctors or the ER.
-Ideas such as tele-health or web-health services where individual can contact a healthcare professional for advice is a great example of how technologies can be used to educated the population.
-We should also be more focused on preventative measures as a long-term solution to dealing with the demands that is faced by our healthcare system.
-This requires mass education of the population about healthy and active living strategies, which in the long run will reduce the total number of individuals who will need to seek out medical care through out their life. "
+Ideas such as telehealth or web-health services where individuals can contact a healthcare professional for advice is a great example of how technologies can be used to educate the population.
+We should also be more focused on preventative measures as a long-term solution to dealing with the demands that are faced by our healthcare system.
+This requires mass education of the population about healthy and active living strategies, which in the long run will reduce the total number of individuals who will need to seek out medical care throughout their life. "